samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** 8 hours

 Choose up to three creatures within range.
-Each target’s Hit Point maximum and current Hit Points increase by 5 for the duration.
+Each target's Hit Point maximum and current Hit Points increase by 5 for the duration.

-***Using a Higher-Level Spell Slot.*** Each target’s Hit Points increase by 5 for each spell slot level above 2.
+***Using a Higher-Level Spell Slot.*** Each target's Hit Points increase by 5 for each spell slot level above 2.

 ---